MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-_ddcaps_dx5.md

 ##### - dwSVCaps.DDSVCAPS_STEREOSEQUENTIAL

 New for DirectX 7.0.
 The driver can do stereo in at least one mode other than the current mode.
 The application can use <a href="https://msdn.microsoft.com/bd31efc8-17c4-4744-a03b-a22a50c7d9c2">IDirectDraw7::GetDisplayMode</a> or <a href="https://msdn.microsoft.com/04ed2545-c611-435d-95ef-a0d854380a69">IDirectDraw7::EnumDisplayModes</a> to get per-mode stereo information.

-#### - ddsOldCaps

-Obsolete.
-Prior to DirectX 6.0, this member contained general surface capabilities, which are now contained in the <b>ddsCaps</b> member (a <a href="https://msdn.microsoft.com/library/windows/hardware/ff550292">DDSCAPS2</a> structure).

 ## -remarks